Nick Macpherson: Treasury

 Macpherson entered HM Treasury in 1985.
 From 1993 to 1997, he was Principal Private Secretary to the Chancellor of the Exchequer; he oversaw the transition from Kenneth Clarke to Gordon Brown as Chancellor.
 From 1998 to 2001, he was Director of Welfare Reform.
 From 2001 to 2004, he was head of the Public Services Directorate, where he managed the 2000 and 2002 spending reviews.
 From 2004 to 2005 Macpherson managed the Budget and Public Finance Directorate, where he was responsible for tax policy and the budget process.

 Macpherson succeeded Sir Gus (now Lord) O'Donnell as Permanent Secretary of the Treasury, when the latter moved to be the Cabinet Secretary and Head of the Civil Service in 2005.
 Macpherson came to prominence during the 2014 Scottish independence referendum when he advised George Osborne against entering into a currency union with any Scottish independent state, which was contrary to initial Scottish National Party plans.
 He stepped down from the Treasury on 31 March 2016.

 Other positions

 Macpherson was a visiting fellow at Nuffield College, Oxford, and is a visiting professor at King's College London.

-Macpherson is Chairman of C. Hoare & Co and on the Board of British Land and the Scottish American Investment Trust.
+Macpherson is Chairman of C. Hoare & Co and the Scottish American Investment Trust.